leo-gan/GLD.SerializerBenchmark/GLD.SerializerBenchmark/Docs/ResultExplanations.md

 # Test Reports

 - All serializers are tested in two modes: **string** and **Stream**.
-- Reports sorted by **'Ser+Deser'** column which shows the compoundet time of the serialization and deserialization steps.
+- Reports sorted by **'Ser+Deser'** column which shows the summary time of the serialization and deserialization steps.
 - The speed is measured in the **Ops/sec** [operations in a second].

 # Test Execution